 Have you ever tried zalabia ?
-I guess every culture has its own fritter.
-Zalabia is a traditional deep fried Lebanese fritter that is made of fermented dough - I call them a glorious affair.
+I guess every culture has their own fried dough specialties.
+Zalabia (Lebanese sweet fritters) – one of our favorite breakfast treats alongside Manakeesh – are traditional deep fried treats that are made of fermented dough – I call them a glorious affair.
 Simply because you can have them for breakfast with labneh and a cup of tea or dust them with some icing sugar and serve them as a dessert.
 Any way you eat them, they are really great, though they may not be good for your waistline but will disappear from your table in no time.
 Not to be confused with the zalabia in Egypt (the spongy fried balls soaked in sugar syrup).
 The Lebanese version is totally different.

 The star ingredient here is the anise seed that gives the zalabia a distinct flavor.
 Anise seed is a spice native to the Middle East.
 It has a mild fragrant aroma and a sweet taste that is similar to licorice.

 A cup of tea with labneh and zalabia is a match made in heaven.
 Serve them warm or at room temperature.
 Like all fritters, they are best eaten the day they are made.
 Happy eating!